Phewwww, what an absolutely appalling rollercoaster ride for us women this week.

-UPDATE: This was to be the last of my exclusive Sue’s Views for Style in the City magazine as my six-month stint comes to a close.
-I wish the publication luck with their new direction and will be watching their future content closely
+I wish the publication luck with their proposed new direction and will be watching their future content very closely.

-I live to write another day, of course – check out my legendary Sue’s Views back catalogue here.
+As always, I live to write another day, check out my legendary Sue’s Views back catalogue here.

 Sue Vincent-Jones, writing as Mrs SVJ, is a Barry born journalist, editor, and communications specialist.
 She blogs about Barry – and her life in the wider world, through the eyes of a, quirky and queer, local girl done good.

 Sue’s Views, the reboot of her much-loved infamous B&D opinion column from back in the day, is where Sue gives her take on the hot topics we are all talking about in our beautiful Barry, and beyond – the good, the bad…and the ugly.